webplatform/docs/css/properties/flow-into/index.md

 }
 }}{{Single Example
 |Language=HTML
-|Description=...flows the article through the series of '''div''' elements, transforming them into ''regions'':
+|Description=...flows the article through the series of '''div''' elements, transforming them into ''regions'' and replacing the placeholder text:
 |Code=&lt;!-- CONTENT -->

 &lt;article class="content">